aquaMetrics/kraken/README.md

 #> [1] NA
 ```

-The outputs also include a map of the stations and including the
+The `output` dataframe includes a map of the stations and the indicative
-indicative ellipse area:
+mixing zone.
+This is provided in the `object` variable of the dataframe.

 ``` r
 output$object[output$question == "map"]